hiddenneuron/TWITTER-DETOXIFY/README.md

 ## ✨ Overview

-TWITTER-DETOXIFY is a **browser extension** designed to help you take control of your Twitter/X experience.
-It empowers you to filter out unwanted content, block the site for focused work periods, and gain insights into what's being filtered, creating a more positive and productive online environment. 🌈
+**TWITTER-DETOXIFY** is a lightweight browser extension that enhances your Twitter/X experience.
+It lets you filter out distracting or toxic content, schedule focus periods by blocking access, and gain insight into how your feed is curated — all with a user-friendly interface. 🌈

 ---

 ## ⚙️ Features

-✅ **Site Blocker**: Set a timer (hours/minutes) to block access to Twitter/X, helping you stay focused.
+- ✅ **Site Blocker** – Block access to Twitter/X for a specified time to boost focus.
-✅ **Keyword Filtering**: Hide tweets containing specific keywords or phrases you define.
+- ✅ **Keyword Filtering** – Hide tweets containing certain keywords or phrases.
-✅ **User Blocking**: Hide tweets from specified user accounts (enter usernames without '@').
+- ✅ **User Blocking** – Remove tweets from specific users (by username).
-✅ **Content-Type Filtering**: Option to hide tweets containing images or videos.
+- ✅ **Content-Type Filtering** – Hide tweets with images or videos.
-✅ **Detoxification Summary**: View statistics on how many tweets have been filtered by keywords, users, images, or videos.
+- ✅ **Detox Summary** – View real-time stats about filtered content.
-✅ **User-Friendly Popup**: Intuitive interface to manage all settings and view stats directly from your browser toolbar.
+- ✅ **Popup Interface** – Easily accessible via the browser toolbar.
-✅ **Persistent Settings**: Your preferences are saved locally in your browser.
+- ✅ **Persistent Settings** – All preferences are saved locally.

 ---

 ## 🛠️ Tech Stack

-* **Frontend**: HTML, CSS (Tailwind CSS), JavaScript (Vanilla)
+- **Frontend**: HTML, CSS (Tailwind CSS), JavaScript (Vanilla)
-* **Browser APIs**: Chrome Storage, Chrome Messaging, Chrome Scripting
+- **Browser APIs**: Chrome Storage, Messaging, Scripting
-* **Build Tooling**: Node.js/npm for Tailwind CSS compilation
+- **Build Tools**: Node.js, npm (used for Tailwind builds only)

 ---